woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 If an awakened person crosses a street the computer-brain will figure out the right time to cross.
 But the mind, the“separate” person is vanished.
 That which struggled to control,that which thought of itself as the “I” is gone because it was only the struggle itself.
 Now the Existence, the Self crosses the street.
 The guests — thoughts, tapes, the mind — took over the house while the host was away, but now the host has returned.

 The master does not need to effort.
-After all, the rI'ver flows by itself. **Indeed, at the deepest level we are the rI'ver. **We’ve already arrI'ved.
+After all, the river flows by itself. **Indeed, at the deepest level we are the river. **We’ve already arrI'ved.
 What are we struggling about?